 The Bankrate promise

-Like most states, Ohio drivers must purchase certain types and levels of car insurance coverage in order to legally drive.
-Ohio law imposes stiff penalties on motorists caught driving without insurance, which can include fines, loss of driving privileges and even confiscation of their vehicles.
+Like most states, Ohio drivers must meet minimum auto insurance requirements to drive legally.
+The potential penalties for driving without insurance in Ohio can be severe, including fines, loss of driving privileges and even confiscation of their vehicles.
 Before you get behind the wheel in Ohio, find out how much car insurance the law requires and the penalties you could face if you do not comply.

 Minimum insurance required in Ohio